sunset-developer/Inside-Joke-Bot/README.md

 # Inside-Joke-Bot
 The inside joke bot was designed for content creators, groups of friends, and communities with each and their own specific sense of humor.
 The bot allows you to submit certain phrases and responses that would make sense accordingly and have a very funny result.
-It is unique in the fact that the bots humor can be personalized by  your submissions.
-Keep in mind that this bot was intentionally made for smaller servers  for the more people, the more submissions that may not be as funny for  some and the more people that may trigger jokes which may lead to spam.
+It is unique in the fact that the bots humor can be personalized by your submissions, and is not just any other meme bot.

 This bot is open source so us together can bring the best experience we can to your servers.
 There's nothing fun about a broken bot!